javascript-fastify

 In this code:

-• We use Fastify to create an instance of the Fastify server with logging support.
+• We use Fastify to create an instance of the Fastify server with log support.

 • We define two routes: a GET route at /hello that returns a simple greeting and a POST route at /echo that returns the content sent in the request.

-• Finally, we start the server on port 3000 and log a message to the console to confirm that it is running.
+• Finally, we start the server on port 3000 and display a message in the console to confirm it is running.

 Error Handling

 Fastify offers a robust system for handling errors.
-We can capture global errors and customize error responses.
+We can catch global errors and customize error responses.
 Here is an example of how to define a global error handler:

 fastify.setErrorHandler((error, request, reply) => {